Director of Forest Landscape Restoration

 Alex focuses on turning overwhelming challenges into viable opportunities, which is how Eden Kenya has become the largest reforestation organization in the country.
-As she and her Africa co-director (and husband), Andrew, expand the Eden model into additional African countries, she always starts with instilling Eden's organizational values as a way to build teams to accomplish large-scale restoration goals.
+As she expands the Eden model from an average of 2,000 hectares (7.7 square miles) sized projects to 50,000 hectares (193 square miles) of landscape-sized restoration projects, she always starts by instilling Eden's organizational values as a way to build teams to accomplish large-scale restoration goals.
 She doesn't wait for lots of random options; she finds "the one" person or solution.
 Then, Alex passes down the strategy, direction, and resources for success.

 "Every task everyone is doing is pushing towards getting one person to put one tree in the ground," Alex says.
 "That's all we're trying to do — times a million.
 Every person honors the work of everybody else.
 We all understand we're moving towards a goal together.
 Seeing that look in people's eyes when they realize we actually do what we say we do and that it actually works — when it hits people, it's really cool."Alex Kinzer